sigon426/WebGL_Globes_lab/README.md

 Nuclear power stations data was obtained from IAEA (International Atomic Energy Agency) via: https://www.google.com/fusiontables/DataSource?dsrcid=579353

-Data about the nuclear accident was found in here: http://www.theguardian.com/news/datablog/2011/mar/14/nuclear-power-plant-accidents-list-rank
+Data about nuclear accidents was found here: http://www.theguardian.com/news/datablog/2011/mar/14/nuclear-power-plant-accidents-list-rank

+A complete table with incidents can be found here: http://www.climatesceptics.org/ines-level/table

 The color of each location is based on the International Nuclear Events Scale (INES).